Ah, a warm cup of camp coffee in the morning…it’s not just something I want when I’m camping, it’s something I need when I’m camping!

 Some people aren’t big fans of the pour over method though.
 Their main complaint is how slowly you must pour the water to get a cup that tastes good.

-When you take the small size of camping pour over coffee makers and the tasty cup they create, that extra time is more than worth it, in my opinion.
+When you take the small size of pour over camp coffee makers and the tasty cup they create, that extra time is more than worth it, in my opinion.

 If I’m not going with instant coffee or coffee bags on my next backpacking trip, I always bring my Snow Peak Folding Coffee Drip.